 Continual surveillance of time series, with the goal of detecting an important change in the underlying process as soon as possible after it has occurred is needed in many areas.
 An example is the surveillance of the foetal heart during labor described by Frisén (1992).
 An abnormality, caused by e.g. a lack of oxygen due to the umbilical cord around the neck of the foetus might happen at any time.
 If an alarm is given soon after the event has occurred it is possible to rescue the baby by e.g. a Cesarean section.
-Other applications in medicine are described in e.g. the special issue (no. 3, 1989) of "Statistics in Medicine".
 A review of methods for the surveillance in public health is given by Sonesson and Bock (2003).
+Recent applications using the EWMA method include VanBrackle and Williamson (1999) and Williamson and Hudson (1999) where the detection of an increased incidence of a disease is studied.
 Environmetric control is described by e.g. Pettersson (1998).
-Applications in economics, and especially the surveillance of business cycles, are treated in e.g. the special issue (no. 3/4, 1993) of "Journal of Forecasting" and by Andersson (2002).
+Applications in economics, and especially the surveillance of business cycles, are treated in e.g. the special issue (no. 3/4, 1993) of "Journal of Forecasting" and by Andersson et al. (2004).
+Financial decision strategies using EWMA are described by e.g. Severin and Schmid (1998), Schipper and Schmid (2001) and Schmid and Tzotchev (2004).

 Several methods for surveillance have been suggested in the literature.
 Broad surveys and bibliographies on surveillance are given by Lai (1995), who concentrates on minimax properties of stopping rules and by Woodall and Montgomery (1999), who concentrate on control charts.
 Here we concentrate on the method for surveillance based on exponentially weighted moving averages, usually called EWMA.
 It is useful for the analysis of several important issues of inference in connection with surveillance since it has a simple form, can be expected to have good properties, and lacks the discontinuity of the CUSUM method.
 The EWMA method was introduced in the quality control literature by Roberts (1959) and the method has got much attention.
-This may be due to papers such as Robinson and Ho (1978), Crowder Ng and Case (1989),Lucas and Saccucci (1990)and (1987),Domangue and Patch (1991) in which positive reports on the quality of the method are given.
+This may be due to papers such as Robinson and Ho (1978), Crowder (1987), Ng and Case (1989), Lucas and Saccucci (1990) and Domangue and Patch (1991) in which positive reports on the quality of the method are given.
 Also, Srivastava and Wu (1997) pointed out the fact that the EWMA control chart can easily be used to estimate the current mean and to make optimal forecasts.